watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

    - Trial subscriptions will _not_ work.

-   - To complete this lab setup (including [Task 5: Create a Service Principal](#Task-5-Create-a-Service-Principal)) ensure your account has the following roles:
+   - To complete this lab setup (including [Task 5: Create a Service Principal](#Task-5-Create-a-Service-Principal)) ensure your account the following requirements:

-     - The [Owner](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#owner) built-in role for the subscription you will use.
+     - Has the [Owner](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#owner) built-in role for the subscription you will use.

-     - The [Application Administrator](https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/directory-assign-admin-roles#application-administrator) built-in role for the Azure AD tenant you will use.
+     - Is a [Member](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/users-default-permissions#member-and-guest-users) user in the Azure AD tenant you will use.
+(Guest users will not have the necessary permissions).
-       - Check for the Application Administrator Role:
-          - Login to the Azure Portal
-          - Select Azure Active Directory
-          - Select Users
-          - Search for your user name and select
-          - Select Directory role on your user profile page
-          - You should see the list of currently assigned roles and "Application Administrator" should be in the list.

-     > **Note** You may have to ask another subscription owner to login to the portal and execute that step ahead of time if you do not have the rights.
+     > **Note** If you do not meet these requirements you may have to ask another member user with subscription owner rights to login to the portal and execute the create service principal step ahead of time.

    - You must have enough cores available in your subscription to create the build agent and Azure Kubernetes Service cluster in [Task 6: Deploy ARM Template](#Task-6-Deploy-ARM-Template).
 You'll need eight cores if following the exact instructions in the lab, more if you choose additional agents or larger VM sizes.
 If you execute the steps required before the lab, you will be able to see if you need to request more cores in your sub.